VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

 .. image:: files/csr-initial-state.png

-Set the VOLTTRON Central admin username and password.
-This can be later used to login into the VOLTTRON Central admin authentication page.
+Set the platform web admin username and password.
+This can be later used to login into the web admin authentication page.
 This username and password will also be used to log in to Volttron Central.

 .. image:: files/csr-set-admin.png

-Login into the VOLTTRON Central Admin page.
+Login into the platform web admin page.

 .. image:: files/csr-login-page.png